-Of all the things to do in Bucharest, the Palace of Parliament should be first on your list and with good reason.
+Of all the things to do in Bucharest in winter – or any time of year – the Palace of Parliament should be first on your list and with good reason.
 It’s the second largest building in the world after the Pentagon, has more than 1,000 rooms, over 450 chandeliers and is constructed using the finest materials money can buy, all sourced locally.
 Occupying 330,000 square metres of the Romanian capital, it’s larger than the Great Pyramid of Giza and is visible from the moon!

 In summer, we are told that Bucharest’s old town is a hive of activity with people sitting out enjoying the weather.
 In winter, it doesn’t quite have the same buzz to it but the added bonus is that the streets are not cluttered with outdoor furniture.
 This gives you a much better view of the area.
 As you might expect, the old town is home to some of the oldest monuments and buildings in the city dating back to the 18th and 19th centuries.
 Highlights include the city’s oldest church, Old Court Church and Caru’ Cu Bere.

-One of our favourite things about visiting Bucharest in winter was the Orthodox Churches.
+One of our favourite things to do Bucharest in winter was to visit the Orthodox Churches.
 These small, beautiful buildings have so much charm and character and should without a doubt feature in your Bucharest itinerary.
 Stavropoleos was probably our favourite of the churches we visited and it’s even more beautiful by night.